Ostroróg family

-The Ostroróg family were notable members of the Polish nobility (szlachta) taking their name from Ostroróg, a town in Szamotuły County, Greater Poland Voivodeship, Poland.
+The House of Ostroróg was the name of an old Polish noble family taking their name from Ostroróg, a town in Szamotuły County, Greater Poland Voivodeship, Poland.
 They used the Nałęcz coat of arms.
-Members of the family often held important civic posts in the Wielkpolska region in the Kingdom of Poland, particularly that of voivode.
+Members of the family held important civic posts in the Wielkpolska region in the Kingdom of Poland, particularly that of voivode.
 At the end of the 19th-century, family members settled in France, England and for a time, in Turkey.